 Independent Writing (25 minutes + 5 for sharing time): Students write independently, and I confer with kids individually.
 After independent writing time, we come back together as a group so students can share their writing with a partner or the class.

-Phonics / Word Work (15-20 minutes, plus more in small groups): I teach Words Their Way or another phonics program in a small group setting.
+Phonics / Word Work (10-20 minutes, plus more in small groups): I teach From Sounds to Spelling or another phonics program in a small group setting.
 I typically meet with 1-2 groups per day to introduce a phonics/spelling pattern.
 At the same time, other students are working independently with their assigned words.
 It takes some time to set up, but differentiating word study has been super effective with my kids in the past.

 Phonological Awareness (5 minutes spread out throughout the day): This is when we do quick, oral activities to increase students’ awareness of the sounds in words.
 Phonological awareness activities can include rhyming practice, segmenting words into their individual sounds (cat -> /c/ /a/ /t/), blending individual sounds to make words, substituting sounds, clapping syllables, etc. I don’t usually write phonological awareness into my daily schedule because we do these activities during transition times.